The weather will not be entirely clear, with more showers in the Pyrenees and the northeast.

 The temperature will reach 31 or 32 °C where it is hottest.

-BarcelonaThe unstable situation that began on Monday is reaching its peak, with intense and widespread storms that have also affected some coastal regions throughout the night and early morning, causing localized heavy downpours.
-This Thursday, the sun will gain ground in the south, and showers will become concentrated in the northeast, adding to the already abundant rainfall records (more storm data available at the end of this report).
+BarcelonaThe unstable weather that began on Monday has already reached its peak, with intense and widespread storms that have dumped more than 100 liters per square meter in some places in just a few days and will continue to affect some areas this Friday.
+Friday will be a generally calm day, with sunshine remaining dominant in the west and south and some showers in the northeast and along the central coast, which will contribute to adding to the already abundant rainfall records (more storm data is available at the end of this report).

 Friday: more stability

-We'll be approaching the weekend with more stable weather, although showers will recur early in the morning in some coastal areas, in the northeast, and in the Pyrenees during the afternoon, although they will be widely scattered.
+We'll be approaching the weekend with more stable weather, although some morning showers could recur in some coastal areas, and in the northeast and the Pyrenees during the afternoon, although they will be widely scattered.
 These showers will be strong only in the southern and western half of the country, with a fairly cool early morning throughout the country and a maximum temperature that will rise slightly in the north and remain similar or slightly lower in the rest of the country, with temperatures generally below 30°C.

-In this regard, the Catalan Meteorological Service maintains a warning of intense rainfall for the regions of La Selva, Vallès Oriental, and Maresme during the afternoon.
-In these regions, more than 20 mm of rain could fall in one hour, and the showers could be accompanied by thunderstorms and hail.
+In this regard, the Catalan Meteorological Service maintains a warning of danger for intense rainfall, covering the regions of Barcelonès, Baix Llobregat, and Maresme during the morning, and La Selva, Vallès Oriental, and Maresme during the afternoon.
+In these regions, more than 20 mm of precipitation could fall in one hour, and the showers could be accompanied by thunderstorms and hail.

 Saturday: cloudy intervals and fewer showers